shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 # Getting Started Script

-## Generating the Enriched Signature Tables

 One of the required file inputs for the Shiny App is the GSEA enriched signatures table for your samples.
 The production of this table can take several minutes depending on the number of gene sets that are being ranked, but to save time we wrote a [script](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/GettingStartedScript/GSEA_Sig_Table_Gen.R) that requires just a few file inputs and does the rest for you!
 We use all of the collections from the Molecular Signatures Database (MSigDB) for the initial ranking but the getting started script and the Shiny App both allow for user input of gene set/gmt files.

-### User Input for Getting Started Script
+## User Input for Getting Started Script

 More details on these file inputs in the [Required Files](https://github.com/shawlab-moffitt/RShinyAnalysisGenerator/blob/main/README.md#required-files) section.

 * `expr_file` - Expression matrix file